 PSYC 477 - Research Methods III: Cognitive/Brain Science Lab (4)

 Standard laboratory procedures, research design and data analysis in cognition, learning or behavioral neuroscience topics are presented.
 Laboratory assignments may involve human and/or animal behavior.
 Consult instructor for details.
+This is a Writing in the Discipline (WID) course.
 5 contact hours.

 Prerequisite: PSYC 320 and at least one course from PSYC 341, PSYC 344, PSYC 345, PSYC 347, PSYC 349 or equivalent.